INSIDE: Everything you need to know about the Kura Kura Bus Bali.

 The route on Line 5 costs RP 80,000 for a single journey eg DFS to Sanur, or DFS to Ubud.
 You can buy a round trip ticket on this route for RP 120,000.

-For current fare information, please see Ticket Info.
+For current fare information and locations, please see Ticket Info.

 Hot tip: One child under 2 years, using the same seat as an adult, can travel for FREE!